kadimetla/doc-adk-training/training/module30-custom-streaming-client/lab-solution.md

-# Module 30: Building a Custom Streaming Client
+# Lab 30 Solution: Interacting with a Custom Voice Client

-## Lab 30: Solution
+## Goal

 This file contains the complete, working code for the `index.html` custom client.